Healthy Green Bean Casserole – Eat greens, get lean!

 - In a large pot of salted boiling water cook the potatoes until a knife easily cuts through them, about 10-15 minutes.14 oz potato, Salt to taste

 - Take the potatoes out and add the green beans and allow them to boil until they have reached a strong green color, are cooked but still have a crunchy texture, about 4 minutes.
 Reserve until needed.16 oz green beans

 - Meanwhile, prepare the crispy topping: in a small non-stick pan add olive oil, nutritional yeast, the thinly sliced garlic cloves and chopped almonds.
 Fry at medium-low heat until the garlic slices have a light golden brown color.2 tsp olive oil, 1 clove garlic, 2 tbsp almonds, 1 tbsp nutritional yeast

 - Increase the heat to medium and add the panko and a dash of salt; cook until the panko is golden brown.
 Reserve until needed.⅓ cup panko style breadcrumbs, Salt to taste

 - In a small bowl mix the lemon juice, black pepper, honey, sour cream and water.
-Reserve until needed.½ tbsp lemon juice, 1 tsp honey, ½ tsp black pepper, ⅔ cup low fat Greek Yogurt
+Reserve until needed.½ tbsp lemon juice, 1 tsp honey, Black pepper to taste, ⅔ cup low fat Greek Yogurt

 - Season green beans and potatoes with salt, a drizzle olive oil and pepper to taste.

 - Divide into two plates and top with sour cream sauce and crispy topping.